awslabs/amazon-neptune-tools/neptune-gremlin-client/readme.md

 This demo uses a `ClusterTopologyRefreshAgent` to query the Neptune APIs for the current cluster topology every 15 seconds.
 The `GremlinClient` adapts accordingly.

 The command for this demo requires a `--cluster-id` parameter.
-The identity under which you're running the demo must be authorized to perform `rds:DescribeDBClusters` for your Neptune cluster.
+The identity under which you're running the demo must be authorized to perform `rds:DescribeDBClusters`,  `rds:DescribeDBInstances` and `rds:ListTagsForResource` for your Neptune cluster.

 ```
 java -jar gremlin-client-demo.jar refresh-agent-demo \